tagspaces/documentation/docs/search.md

     showCaption
   />

+Example search queries:

+- **"jpg +usa +beach -sunset"** - will find all files and folders having jpg in the name and having the tag `beach` but not `sunset`
+- **"|beach |sunset"** - will find all files and folder having the tag `beach` or `sunset`

 ### Indexing

-TagSpaces has an integrated file and folder search functionality based on an **index**, which is created immediately after the user opens a given location.
-The indexing process may take some resources on opening the location, but delivers later accurate and up to date search results.
+TagSpaces has an integrated file and folder search functionality based on an **index**, which is created when you hit the search button.
+The index is valid for by default for 10 minutes.
+This time can adjust individually in the properties of every [location](/ui/locations/#local-locations).
+The ideas behind this is that some locations may contain files which do not change so often, so here a longer validity like 1 month can be applied.

 <!--  If your location contains a huge amount of files (> 20000) it is recommended to split it in two or more location or to [disable the indexing](/ui/locations#local-locations) on location start (which is a <ProFeature /> feature).
 Disabling the indexing at start may also be useful for location based in a networks like on NAS systems or AWS S3 buckets. -->